Analysis of Optimization Algorithms via Sum-of-Squares: Description of our Approach

 is nonnegative over the set $K$ for some $t\in (0,1)$, then $t$ also serves as an upper bound on the worst-case rate $t_*$, or, in other words, $t_*$ is upper bounded by the value of the following optimization problem

 where the decision variable is the scalar $t$.
 As the optimization problem \eqref{eq:estimation} involves a polynomial nonnegativity constraint (over a semi-algebraic set) it is in general hard---in fact, strongly NP-hard \cite{ahmadi}.
-To obtain a tractable relaxation, we further relax the constraint that $p(\bfz)$ is nonnegative over $K$ with the SOS certificate introduced in \eqref{eq:putinar}.
-Concretely, for any $d\ge 0$ and $n\geq 1$, this leads to the~SDP:
+To obtain tractable upper bounds, we replace the constraint that $p_t(\bfz)$ is nonnegative over $K$ by asking that $p_t(\bfz)$ admits an SOS certificate of the form \eqref{eq:putinar}, which clearly certifies nonnegativity over $K$.
+Concretely, for any $d\ge 0$ and $n\geq 1$, we get the~SDP:

 where $\bfz \in \R^{6n+3}$.
-For any fixed integer $d\ge 0$ and $n\geq 1$, the optimization problem \eqref{eq:sdp} is an SDP, and consequently, it can be solved (approximately) in polynomial-time to any desired accuracy.
-Furthermore, for a fixed $n$, it follows immediately from the definitions that
+For any fixed integer $d\ge 0$ and $n\geq 1$, the optimization problem~\eqref{eq:sdp} is an SDP, and consequently, it can be solved in polynomial-time to any desired accuracy.
+Furthermore, for a fixed $n$, it follows immediately from the definitions~that

 In other words, as $d$ increases, the SDPs given in \eqref{eq:sdp} give increasingly better---more precisely, no worse---upper bounds on the worst-case ratio $t_*$.
-On the negative size, the sizes of these SDPs grow as $\mathcal{O}(n^d),$ so in practice, working with large values of $d$ is computationally prohibitive.

-Summarizing, our strategy for estimating the worst-case rate consists of the following~steps: \begin{enumerate} \item Identify polynomial inequality and equality constraints ${h_i(\bfz) \geq 0}, \ v_j(\bfz) = 0$ in the variable $\bfz$ (recall \eqref{eq:zvar}) that are implied by choosing a function class and an algorithm. \item Fix a degree $d\in \N$ for the SOS certificate, i.e., for the degrees of the polynomials $\sigma_i$'s and $\theta_j$'s.
-Higher degree certificates allow for tighter bounds but are more difficult to find due to the increase in size of the corresponding SDP. \item Numerically solve the SDP in \eqref{eq:sdp} using degree-$d$ SOS certificates multiple times, varying the parameters corresponding to the algorithm and the function class.
-This allows us to ``guess'' the analytic form of the optimal variables for \eqref{eq:sdp}. \item Lastly, we verify that the identified solution is indeed feasible for \eqref{eq:sdp}, which leads to an upper bound on the best contraction factor $t_d$ that can certified using degree-$d$ SOS certificates. \end{enumerate}
+On the negative side, the sizes of these SDPs grow as $\mathcal{O}(n^d),$ so in practice, working with large values of $d$ is computationally prohibitive.
+Summarizing, our strategy for estimating the worst-case rate consists of the following~steps: \begin{enumerate} \item Identify polynomial inequality and equality constraints ${h_i(\bfz) \geq 0}, \ v_j(\bfz) =~0$ in the variable $\bfz$ (recall \eqref{eq:zvar}) that are implied by choosing a function class and an algorithm. \item Fix a degree $d\in \N$ for the SOS certificate, i.e., for the degrees of the polynomials $\sigma_i$'s and $\theta_j$'s.
+Higher degree certificates allow for tighter bounds but are more difficult to find due to the increase in size of the~SDP. \item Numerically solve the SDP in \eqref{eq:sdp} using degree-$d$ SOS certificates multiple times, varying the parameters corresponding to the algorithm and the function class.
+This allows us to ``guess'' the analytic form of the optimal variables for \eqref{eq:sdp}. \item Lastly, we verify that the identified solution from step 3 is indeed feasible for \eqref{eq:sdp}.
+Determining feasibility gives an analytic upper bound on the best contraction factor $t_d$ that can certified using degree-$d$ SOS certificates. \end{enumerate}